How to Use Hazard Reporting Forms in SMS

 - Enough fields to capture a detailed list of facts about the issue;

-- Is short enough to be easy to quick to report; and
+- It is short enough to be easy too quick to report; and

 - No extraneous or irrelevant form fields.